thewhitetulip/build-app-with-python-antitextbook/manuscript/03-02-operators.md

 >>> a # we did not reassign a, so it's value is unchanged. py
 ```

+## Exercise:
+1. Take two strings from a variable and print their concatenation.
+1. Take two numbers from the user and add them (you need to use the int() to convert the input to integer)
+1. Take three numbers from the user and print their addition.

 ## Equality
 `==` is the equality operator, it returns true if both operands have the same value.